Writer's Guidelines for U.S. Catholic

 Stand-alone ESSAYS generally range from 800 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face in everyday life.
 We look for new or differnt takes on a familiar issue or topics that are not often presented from a faith perspective.
-Minimum payment is $150.
 A sample can be found here.

 SOUNDING BOARD is a monthly feature in which a writer makes an argument on a specific issue which can have multiple viewpoints.
 The article is posted online along with a reader survey prior to publication and the results of the survey and a sampling of readers' comments are then published along with the article in the magazine.
 Sounding Board is a strongly worded opinion piece on an issue of importance to Catholics in which the author argues one side of a many-sided subject and outlines a plan of action.
 The more strongly argued, the better.
-Articles are roughly 1,400 words and minimum payment is $200.
+Articles are roughly 1,400 words.
 A sample can be found here.

 REVIEWS summarize and critique a book (generally non-fiction), movie, or musical work.
 The content of the work does not have to be specifically religious.
 Reviews should provide a brief summary of content with a greater emphasis on critique.
-Length is 350 words.
-Minimum payment is $75.
+Length is 300 words.
 Samples can be found here.

 POETRY.
 Submission of original, unpublished poems is welcome, but U.S. Catholic only publishes at most one poem per issue.
 Poems do not have to be religious and there are no restrictions on subject matter or form.
 We are looking for high quality, powerful poems that will evoke a strong response from readers.
-Email submissions to firstname.lastname@example.org.
+Email submissions to email@example.com.
 Due to the high volume of poetry we receive, it often takes 10 to 12 weeks to receive a response.
-Minimum payment is $50 per poem.
 A sample can be found here.

 U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context, Margin Notes, At Home with Our Faith, or Eye of the Beholder.